-- (1) For the fiscal year ended June 30, 2019, each of our non-executive directors received an annual cash retainer of \$39,600.
-In addition to the annual cash retainer, the Chairman received additional annual compensation of \$30,000, and each Board Committee chair received additional compensation as follows: Audit Committee: \$20,000; Compensation Committee: \$12,500; and Nominating & Governance Committee: \$10,000.
+- (1) For the fiscal year ended June 30, 2021, each of our non-executive directors received an annual cash retainer of \$45,000.
+In addition to the annual cash retainer, the Chair received additional annual compensation of \$30,000, and each Board Committee chair received additional compensation as follows: Audit Committee: \$20,000; Compensation Committee: \$15,000; and Nominating and Governance Committee: \$10,000.
 Committee members not receiving compensation as a committee chairperson received additional compensation as follows: Audit Committee: \$10,000; Compensation Committee: \$7,500; and Nominating and Governance Committee: \$5,000.
 Such amounts are pro-rated for periods of service less than the full fiscal year. - (2) Represents the aggregate grant date fair value of options granted in accordance with FASB ASC Topic 718.
-For the relevant assumptions used in determining these amounts, refer to Note 8 to our audited financial statements included in our Annual Report on Form 10-K. All stock options granted to non-employee directors in the fiscal year ended June 30, 2019, were granted under our 2008 Equity Plan, and are ten-year options with an exercise price equal to the closing market price of our common stock on the date of grant.
+For the relevant assumptions used in determining these amounts, refer to Note 8 to our audited financial statements included in our Annual Report on Form 10-K. All stock options granted to non-employee directors in the fiscal year ended June 30, 2021, were granted under our 2008 Equity Plan, and are ten-year options with an exercise price equal to the closing market price of our common stock on the date of grant.
 The stock options granted vest ratably each month over 12 months, subject to continued service on the Board of Directors.
-During the fiscal year ended June 30, 2019, each non-executive director received annual grant of 40,000 options at an exercise price of \$4.28 per share. - (3) Dr. White received cash compensation of \$30,000 in connection with her service as Chairman of the Board, and \$5,000 in connection with her service on the Nominating & Governance Committee. - (4) Mr. Driscoll received cash compensation of \$10,000 in connection with his service on the Audit Committee. - (5) Mr. Rueckert received cash compensation of \$20,000 in connection with his service as Chair of the Audit Committee and \$7,500 in connection with his service on the Compensation Committee. - (6) Mr. Baltic received cash compensation of \$10,000 in connection with his service on the Audit Committee and \$10,000 in connection with his service as Chair of the Nominating & Governance Committee. - (7) Dr. Reynolds received cash compensation of \$7,500 in connection with his service on the Compensation Committee and \$5,000 in connection with his service on the Nominating and Governance Committee. - (8) Dr. Glover received cash compensation of \$10,000 in connection with his service on the Audit Committee and \$7,500 in connection with his service on the Compensation Committee. - (9) Dr. Clemens received cash compensation of \$12,500 in connection with his service as Chair of the Compensation Committee.
+During the fiscal year ended June 30, 2021, Dr. White, Mr. Baltic, Dr. Clemens, Mr. Driscoll, Ms. Howson, Dr .Glover, Dr. Reynolds, and Ms. Cohen each received an annual grant of 50,000 options at an exercise price of \$3.49 per share. - (3) Dr. White received cash compensation of \$30,000 in connection with her service as Chair of the Board, and \$5,000 in connection with her service on the Nominating and Governance Committee. - (4) Mr. Baltic received cash compensation of \$10,000 in connection with his service on the Audit Committee and \$10,000 in connection with his service as Chair of the Nominating and Governance Committee. - (5) Dr. Clemens received cash compensation of \$15,000 in connection with his service as Chair of the Compensation Committee. - (6) Ms. Cohen received cash compensation of \$10,000 in connection with her service on the Audit Committee. - (7) Mr. Driscoll received cash compensation of \$20,000 in connection with his service as Chair of the Audit Committee. - (8) Ms. Howson received cash compensation of \$7,500 in connection with her service on the Compensation Committee and \$5,000 in connection with her service on the Nominating and Governance Committee. - (9) Dr. Glover received cash compensation of \$10,000 in connection with his service on the Audit Committee and \$7,500 in connection with his service on the Compensation Committee. - (10) Dr. Reynolds received cash compensation of \$7,500 in connection with his service on the Compensation Committee and \$5,000 in connection with his service on the Nominating and Governance Committee.